grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Captain Percy suddenly remembered the pump motor in the depot hardware shop that she had neglected to purchase.
 She looked down at her bowl and scraped a together a spoonful of what remained.

 "Ah.
 Well..."
-Hemi turned heftily to look at Owen, "Owen, leave your eggs aside and go down to the cargo hold with Chips.
+Hemi turned heftily to look at Gregory, "Gregory, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."

 "It's like we're right fucking back where we started with this fucking mess before we even did any fucking repairs!"
 Said Chips angrily.
-She turned towards the cargo hold without waiting for Owen, who was a minute behind her after washing fry grease from his hands.
+She turned towards the cargo hold without waiting for Gregory, who was a minute behind her after washing fry grease from his hands.

 "Fuck Hemi," said Percy, "now we have another factor we need to be thinking about in the equation."